KMan9454/licentia/website/docs/installation-and-setup/5-installation.md

         className="zoomable"
     />

-    Two things to be aware of here:
-    - You can note that *Wabbjack* reports modlist version as `0.0.1.0` &mdash; once again, it's a bug in _Wabbajack_ version `4.0`+ and we can't do anything about it :feelsgood: &mdash; the list is actually the correct version!
       - Don't worry about the error at the bottom, it is normal and will be fixed in the next step.

 5. In this window, select the install directory we created for Licentia **(1)**, select the downloads directory we created  **(2)** _(you can change where downloads would be stored if you want, i.e. on another, slower drive)_, and hit `Install` button **(3)**: